We supplied a parquet de Versailles engineered wood floor for this prestigious project in London.

 Located on Wellington Street, in the heart of Covent Garden is Penhaligon’s, a renowned perfume house whose story began during Queen Victoria’s reign.
 The witty and wildly creative William Penhaligon was a Cornish barber who arrived in the vibrant capital during the 1860’s to begin his illustriously scented career.
 William’s original perfume, Hammam Bouquet, was created in 1872 after William inhaled the sulphurous aromas of his neighbouring Turkish baths.
 William went on to become barber and perfumer to the Royal Court, cementing the Penhaligon’s brand into the 21st century.

-Our parquet de Versailles floor Hillstar was specified for Penhaligons’ longest standing boutique at Wellington Street, London.
-Hillstar is a statement parquet de Versailles floor that certainly matches the grandeur of its surroundings, integrating with the architecture of the building, classic tiling, wall panelling and period furniture that wouldn’t go amiss in an 1870’s apothecary.
+This bespoke Parquet de Versailles floor was specified for Penhaligons’ longest standing boutique at Wellington Street, London.
+This statement floor certainly matches the grandeur of its surroundings, integrating with the architecture of the building, classic tiling, wall panelling and period furniture that wouldn’t go amiss in an 1870’s apothecary.

 To speak to a member of our team about any upcoming retail projects you have, don’t hesitate to get in touch.